myspc-development/art-test/README.md

 The older `[ap_directory]` shortcode is still supported for backward compatibility.

+## Artwork Directory Shortcode

+The `[ap_artwork_directory]` shortcode displays artwork posts in a filterable grid.
+Each listing now outputs the work's medium and style beneath the title when those values are available.

 ## Event Enhancements

 Events can now include multiple co-host artists via a "Co-Host Artists" selector.